What You Need to Do If You Are Falsely Accused of Sexual Harassment

-You also want to provide your list of witnesses, especially if your accuser is a horrible person, you don't want the witness list to consist of your enemies.
+You also want to provide your list of witnesses, especially if your accuser may be scheming against you, you don't want the witness list to consist of your enemies.
 You need the witness list to contain the names of friends and colleagues who can back up your side of the story.

 Confess What You Did Do Wrong

 Some sexual harassment claims come after a breakup of what was a consensual sexual relationship.
 If your company has a policy against bosses dating reporting staff or coworkers dating and you did have a sexual relationship with your accuser, don't lie about it.
 Eventually, management will find out so just confess that you dated and explain for how long.

 Will they still fire you for breaking the rules?
 Maybe, but you should have been aware of that when you started the relationship.
 Additionally, you want to get your name cleared—it's far better to be fired for breaking the rules then for committing sexual harassment.

 If a coworker walked past your cubicle and saw naked women on your computer screen, it's likely the IT department already knows about it so lying won't help your case

 Apologize, Even If You Are Innocent